dfuentes77/dfuentes77/README.md

 </a>

 ### Sidekiq Dashboard
+- **Millions** of jobs a day
+- **Billions** of jobs to date
+- Autoscaling, auto-healing, Aurora Reader/Writer balanced jobs, makes use of all database resources
+- No more unused standby databases
+- Embedded cron jobs in Sidekiq configuration
 <a href="link-to-screenshot" target="_blank">
   <img src="https://github.com/user-attachments/assets/6c026dd8-2cb1-489a-a9ce-00cda6a351cc" alt="Sidekiq Dashboard Screenshot" width="100%" />
 </a>

 ### Datadog Observability
+- Single Dashboard view of entire Platform and critical metrics, events, logs, infrastructure costs, etc
+- Drill down to each critical service, metric, log, trace, profile, and monitor with deep integration for full visibility
+- Know exactly what's happening, when it happens, and the root cause, faster (MTTK)
 <a href="link-to-screenshot" target="_blank">
   <img src="https://github.com/user-attachments/assets/1457bec5-ba64-44a0-aef1-e870a18c1959" alt="Datadog Custom Metrics Dashboard" width="100%" />
 </a>